 Partners from across the region move initiatives and policy together through this network.
 The breadth and depth of practical and creative work happening in this self-organizing collaborative is incredible.
 Read more in its six-year Report to the Community.

 This analysis of local food’s employment potential helped put the regional food sector on Michigan’s economic development map.

 In 2001, Patty Cantrell kicked off the regional food economy conversation with this piece showing the sector’s momentum and potential.

-A report with the Wallace Center National Good Food Network.
-It demonstrates how regional food hubs are integral partners for larger scale buyers trying genuinely to satisfy increasing demand for local food and all the community health and wealth benefits wrapped up in what “local” means.
+Regional food hubs are integral partners for those larger scale buyers trying genuinely to satisfy increasing demand for local food and all the community health and wealth benefits wrapped up in what “local” means.

-A project of the Fair Food Network to promote opportunities for larger volume producers as local and regional food markets grow.
-Articles published, for example, in Michigan Farm News, Fruit Growers News, and Vegetable Growers News (2011)
+This journalism series covers regional food market opportunities for larger volume producers.
+Articles published, for example, in Michigan Farm News, Fruit Growers News, and Vegetable Growers News

 Case studies and other research about financing America’s new generation of smaller, diversified farms, including lender training materials used in the federal Healthy Food Financing Initiative.
-More here.
 This work with The Center for Regional Food Systems at Michigan State University, The Carrot Project, and community financing practitioners.
-(2010-2012)

 A resource for economic developers, farm lenders and more to navigate the world of regional food and farm businesses and markets.
 Developed with the Wallace Center National Good Food Network and Farm Credit Council.